Get Involved in the Campaign to Restore Newark Wetlands

 Housing

 Newark needs more housing to allow residents to stay in their communities.
 In the city’s recently drafted Housing Element, dozens of sites are identified that the City can use to build more housing without needing to develop Area 4.
+As for the 31 units of affordable housing included in the Mowry Village proposal, we shouldn’t be putting more vulnerable people in harm’s way.

 Learn more →